OpenRCT2/OpenMusic/replacements/README.md

 -----------------------
 For unfinished works:
+- A folder called `WIP`
 - Stems in WAV format of each instrument.
+Put these in the `WIP` folder.
+- An `object.json` file following the format of `object.json` found on the root of `\replacements\`
+Replace the following:
+`<style>` with the name of the style.
+`<Full Name>` with your full name, add multiple if more people.
-- A `unfinished.txt` document with the following info: Full name of the creator(s), Song name (ID if unknown), Artist name (if any)
+`<Artist Name - Song Name>` with the artist name and songname seperated by a dash.
+Name the song name ID if it doesn't have a name yet.
 - (Optional) A project file.
-(Please provide what DAW and what VST plugins were used to create this project file in `unfinished.txt`)
+(Please provide what DAW and what VST plugins were used to create this project file in a text document named `unfinished.txt`)

 -----------------------